tbhtyson/games-tbhtyson/README.md

 # games
 my games.
-all of my games are compressed into one file.
+all of my games are in one uncompressed tar archive